The Deligne-Simpson Problem: Weighted projective lines and parabolic bundles

 \section{Weighted projective lines and parabolic bundles}

-Let $\XX$ be the weighted projective line over $\C$ consisting of the projective line $X=\PP^1$, a collection $D = (a_1,a_2,\dots,a_k)$ of distinct marked points in $\PP^1$, and a weight sequence $\mathbf{w}=(w_1,\dots,w_k)$ with $w_i\ge 1$ (where $w_i=1$ is equivalent to the point $a_i$ being unmarked).
+Let $\XX$ be the weighted projective line over $\C$ consisting of the projective line $X=\PP^1$, a collection $D = (a_1,a_2,\dots,a_k)$ of distinct marked points in $\PP^1$, and a weight sequence $\bw=(w_1,\dots,w_k)$ with $w_i\ge 1$ (where $w_i=1$ is equivalent to the point $a_i$ being unmarked).

 Let $\Coh\XX$ be the category of coherent sheaves on $\XX$ defined by Geigle and Lenzing \cite{GL}.
-We call its objects \emph{parabolic sheaves}.
-This is an abelian category, and we use the name \emph{subsheaf} for a sub-object in this category.
-Every parabolic sheaf is the direct sum of a torsion parabolic sheaf and a torsion-free parabolic sheaf.
-There is one simple torsion parabolic sheaf $S_a$ supported at each point $a\notin D$, and at the point $a_i$ there are simple torsion parabolic sheaves $S_{ij}$ ($0\le j < w_i$) with exact sequences
+This is an hereditary abelian category; we call its objects \emph{parabolic sheaves}, and subobjects will be called \emph{parabolic subsheaves}.
+The category admits a split torsion pair, and the torsion parabolic sheaves form a uniserial length category.
+There is one simple torsion parabolic sheaf $S_a$ supported at each point $a\notin D$, and at the point $a_i$ there are simple torsion parabolic sheaves $S_{ip}$ ($0\le p < w_i$) with $\Ext^1(S_{ip},S_{iq})\neq0$ if and only if $p\equiv q+1$ modulo $w_i$.